drsaaron/local-mysql-docker/README.md

 setup mysql using docker.

-Create users by logging into the container, and running
+Create users by logging into the database, and running

 ```mysql -u root -h 127.0.0.1 -p
 create user '<user>'@'%' identifed by '<password>';